rust-lang/governance/teams/release/charter.md

 ### [Consulted for input](../../common/darci.md#consulted-for-input)

 * Regression triage (shared with T-compiler)
+  * TODO - what specifically is being consulted on here?
 * Target policies, such as deprecation and stabilization for tier-1 targets
 * Toolchain distribution (e.g., rustup <> dist builds interaction)